 If your website appears on a variety of topics, your website may begin to be recognised as a reliable source of information on your business’s field.
 By establishing your website as a leading resource in certain areas, you also establish your business as a leading brand within the industry.
 Many consumers also tend not to trust businesses who appear in the advertisement results on Google – SEO does not run into this issue as search engine optimised links show up as organic search results.

 - Long Startup Period

 Moving up SERPs can take months or even a year.
 During this period, the ROI isn’t very large.
 SEO really only starts paying dividends after a certain period of time.

 There is no guarantee that investing in SEO will propel your business to the front page of a Google search.
-Furthermore, because SEO can take months or years, a business may end up investing a year into SEO only to find the resulting outcome sub-optimal.
+Furthermore, because SEO can take months or years, a business may end up investing a year into SEO only to find the outcome disappointing.

 Many businesses in the same field as yours may also be investing in SEO.
 In this case, in order to rank higher than them, it may take more investment into longer and higher quality content.